fledge-iot/fledge-north-gcp/README.rst

 key
-  The name of the key associated with the gateway device, e.g. if you created a key file MyGatway.pem then this is simply the string MyGateway
+  The name of the key associated with the gateway device, e.g. if you created a key file MyGateway.pem then this is simply the string MyGateway

 algorithm
   The algorithm used to create your key, usually RS256